Volunteer

 How are the animals transported?

-The dogs and cats are transported in your own personal vehicle.
+The dogs and cats are transported in your own personal vehicles.
 All dogs and cats must be crated.
-Volunteers can acquire crates from garage sales, craigslist, or buy them at a discount store.
-We are unable to provide crates for all our of transporters; however, we may be able to loan you some until you acquire your own.
+Volunteers can acquire crates from garage sales, Craigslist, or buy them at a discount store.
+We are unable to provide crates for all our of transporters; however, we will work with you, lending crates as needed, until you acquire your own.

 I don't have crates; can I still transport?